Jungar Flats Project

 The Jungar Flats Project, in the North Murchison region, is located 70 kilometres west of Meekatharra and 45 kilometres north-northeast of the 2.8Moz Big Bell gold deposit.

-The Project comprises four granted Exploration Licences.
+The Project comprises five granted exploration licences and two pending applications.
+In addition, E79 Gold has the mineral rights (excluding iron) for an adjoining tenement.
 The Murchison Region is well serviced by significant infrastructure associated with historical and current mining operations in the region and three processing facilities within 50 kilometres.

 The Jungar Flats Project lies within the Murchison Province of the Archean Yilgarn Craton, and covers the interpreted northern extensions of the Big Bell Shear Zone, a 100 kilometre long feature, extending from the Big Bell gold deposit in the south, northwards through the tenements.